raghavpillai/eXpect/README.md

 - xAI API:
   - https://docs.x.ai/api/integrations

 Note: you'll need API keys (into .env) to run.
-We use a round robin key system (see api.py)!
+We use a round robin key system (see api.py) to rotate with API limits.
+Populate any of the keys to use if you just have one of each!

 # How it Works